GabrieleLozupone/SynthSeg-TF2.15-Dataset/README.md

 ----------------

 ### New features and updates

 \
+15/05/2025: **Added support for Python 3.11 and TensorFlow 2.15 + CSV processing with checkpointing!** 🚀 \
+This fork now supports modern Python and TensorFlow environments, making it easier to integrate with current machine learning workflows.
+We've also added a new CSV-based batch processing system with automatic checkpointing to handle large datasets more efficiently.
+See the [Processing images from a CSV file](#processing-images-from-a-csv-file) section for more details.

+\
 01/03/2023: **The papers for SynthSeg and SynthSeg 2.0 are out! :open_book: :open_book:** \